 2. Wear an apron or play clothes.

-3. Wash all fruits or vegetables in your recipe before you start to prepare them.
+3. Wash all fruits or vegetables before you start to prepare them.

-5. Always wash and put away your utensils and clean up the cooking area when you have finished.
+5. Wash and put away your utensils and clean up the cooking area when you are finished.

 Be a careful cook